Ivorforce/NumDot/docs/setup/custom_build_reference.rst

-.. _doc_optimization_reference:
+.. _doc_custom_build_reference:

-Optimization Reference
+Custom Build Reference
 ======================

 This article describes the ways you can change the NumDot to optimize it differently.
-If you're here to make a :ref:`custom build<doc_custom_builds>`, please read that article first.
+If you're here to make a :ref:`custom build<doc_custom_build_setup>`, please read that article first.

 Scons Options
 -------------